-7.4 Impact of Different User Activities
+E. Impact of Different User Activities

-To further investigate why $R{fp}$ is a little high in some cases, we study the influence of different user activities.
+To further investigate why R{fp} is a little high in some cases, we study the influence of different user activities.
 In our experiment, we perform six kinds of tests for different users with different spatial states (L1-L3 and I1-I3).
-We calculate the average score and error rate for each kind of test as shown in Figure 10.
+We calculate the average score and error rate for each kind of test as shown in Figure 18.

 There are three observations.
 First, the average scores of L1, L2, and L3 are much higher than those of I1, I2, and I3, which demonstrates the effectiveness of our identification approach.
 Second, the average score gradually increases for L1-L3, which coincides the fourth scoring rule.
 Third, the error rates of I1 and I2 are higher than that of I3.
-It is because that the information NiFi can use for identification in I1 and I2 is less than that of I3.
-Once a user frequently moves, the identification accuracy accordingly increases.
+It is because that the information that NiFi can use for identification in I1 and I2 is less than that of I3.
+Specially, NiFi may make a mistake with low probability, when the statistic information of RSSI values of a static undesired user is very similar with that of the RSSI values in a legitimate area.
+When the user moves, more information can be collected by NiFi and the accuracy can be further improved.